Baladna (company): History

 The company was founded as a sheep and goat farm.
-In May 2017, it began producing processed dairy products for for the Qatari market.
+In May 2017, it began producing processed dairy products for the Qatari market.

 In the wake of the June 2017 suspension of diplomatic ties by several Gulf countries with Qatar, Baladna, with state support, rapidly expanded into producing cow's milk, which was previously supplied to Qatar primarily by Saudi Arabia.
 The company purchased 3,400 cows, and began milking them in July at a farm in Umm al Hawaya.
 Baladna planned to continue expanding its herd.

 The farm is now home to 22,000 cows, with a potential current capacity of 24,000.
 The cows are fed hay imported from Asia, Europe and Africa.
 Baladna's current facilities cover 2 million square metres and are spread across two farms that house 40 barns with state-of-the-art milking parlours.
 Baladna has a current capacity to manufacture 700,000 to 900,000 litres of beverages per day.
 About 80% of the farm's output meets domestic Qatari demand, with the remainder exported.
 Baladna's main goal is to reach self-sufficiency of dairy production in Qatar.
 After reaching self-sufficiency, the company began exporting its dairy products and producing juice products.

 On 17 October 2019, Baladna announced its intention to float on the Qatar Exchange.
 By the end of October, Baladna launched an initial public offering that is expected to raise 1.426 billion riyals ($392 million).
 The stocks were offered only to Qatari individuals and companies at first.
 However, foreigners will be able to own up to 49% of shares in the future.